Bio-Developer-lxwg/ProjectRecord/Ad-hoc/ONT/Discussion/Sep_11_2025/Discussion.md

 ```
 # Discussions
 1. The coverage issue between "20% Reads" and "Whole Flowcell"
-2. The reads number in chrX
+2. The reads number in chrX VS reads number in the whoe BAM
 3. The consistancy between the results from self-count and toulling QC

 ## The coverage issue between "20% Reads" and "Whole Flowcell"